webonyx/graphql-php/docs/class-reference.md

 /**
  * Returns all types that implement a given interface type.
  *
- * This operations requires full schema scan.
+ * This operation requires full schema scan.
 Do not use in production environment.
  *
  * @api
  */